YOU can help get immigrants out of unsafe ICE jails.

 Program Areas: Terrorism Bars, Immigration Consequences of Convictions, Civil Rights

 Phone: 617-227-9727 x3 · Email: Khaled Alrabe

-Attorney Khaled Alrabe returns to NIPNLG from the Human Rights Center at UC Berkeley, where he was a researcher working on immigration, human trafficking, and accountability for victims of sexual violence through international courts.
-Khaled was a law fellow at NIPNLG in 2015-2016, and holds a BA from Harvard University and a JD from Georgetown University.
+Khaled Alrabe is a Staff Attorney at the National Immigration Project of the National Lawyers Guild (NIPNLG).
+He focuses on litigation and technical assistance on matters related to the immigration consequences of crimes, terrorism-related inadmissibility and deportability grounds, and due process in immigration proceedings.
+Before joining NIPNLG, he was a researcher at the Human Rights Center at UC Berkeley, where he worked on immigration, human trafficking, and accountability for victims of sexual violence in international courts.
+Khaled was a law fellow at NIPNLG in 2015-2016 and holds a JD from Georgetown University and a BA from Harvard College.

 Phone: 617-227-9727 x5 · Email: Pamela Goldstein

-Program Areas: Immigration Consequences of Criminal Convictions, Deportation and Detention
+Program Areas: Immigration Consequences of Criminal Convictions, Due Process, Enforcement, Civil Rights